Gro-Anita Mykjåland

 Gro-Anita Mykjåland (born 4 September 1976) is a Norwegian politician.
+She has been a member of the Storting for Aust-Agder since 2021.
+She previously served as mayor of Iveland from 2011 to 2021.

+Political career

+Local politics

+Mykjåland has been a member of the Iveland municipal council since 2007 and was mayor of Iveland from 2011 to 2021.

+Parliament

 She was elected representative to the Storting from the constituency of Aust-Agder for the period 2021–2025, for the Centre Party.

-She was mayor of Iveland from 2011 to 2021.
+In 2023, she was appointed the party's spokesperson for energy policy and concurrently deputy parliamentary leader, succeeding Ole André Myhrvold and Geir Pollestad respectively.